chrisngyn/york-cs-primer/CONTRIBUTING.md

 If you've taken a course that's radically different from when I took it, you should open an issue to let me know!

+Also, considering the only time I work on this website is really late at night, I'm certain it's riddled with grammar errors everywhere.
+Feel free to ping me if you see there needs to be a correction somewhere.

 ### First time setup
 - Ensure you have [Git](https://git-scm.com/downloads) installed on your machine
 - Fork this project to your GitHub account